exercism/javascript/exercises/concept/recycling-robot/.docs/instructions.md

 ### 6. Check if a value is a non empty array

-Implement the `isNonEmptyArray` function, that checks if an object is a non empty array.
+Implement the `isNonEmptyArray` function, that checks if a value is a non-empty array.

 ```javascript
 isNonEmptyArray([1, 2, 3]);